material-components/material-components-web/packages/mdc-icon-toggle/README.md

 ### Using with Font Awesome and similar libraries

 Font Awesome - as well as other popular icon font libraries - use pseudo-elements in order to provide the icon, via the `content` property.
-However, MDC-Web uses pseudo-elements for ripple styles.
+However, MDC Web uses pseudo-elements for ripple styles.
 In order to get around this, you can nest the icon itself inside the icon toggle.

 ```html